OuhscBbmc/redcap-manual-v1/designadv/econsent.md

 1. In REDCap, click on Consent in Online Designer to get to the screen where we will create variables to replicate the fields shown above.
 We will have the following fields and variable types:
 - A signature field for the participant's signature
+- A text variable for the participant's first name
-- A text variable for participant's printed name
+- A text variable for the participant's last name -- separate name fields are required, even if they do not appear that way on the pdf form
 - A date variable for the date of signature
 - A signature field for the person obtaining consent
 - A text variable for the printed name of the person obtaining consent